mvolkmann/blog/src/prolog.md

     % Compute the sum of the remaining numbers. sum(Tail, TailSum),
     % The result is the first number plus that sum.
+    % Note the use of the "is" keyword to assign a value to the Sum argument.
     Sum is TailSum + Head.

 ?- sum([1, 2, 3], X).